Property development Advice for investors of UK

 Step 3: Planning Permission Basics

 For taking permission, check local council rules early, as planning requirements vary by location.
 That is based on the property type and permitted development rights nationally.
 Some projects need full approval, while others qualify for permitted development, saving time and application costs for owners.
-You should consult planning officers to reduce refusals, delays, and costly design revisions later in residential housing proposals.
+Here is how the UK planning system currently works:Â

 Step 4: Construction and Exit Strategy